 The triage committee is confirmed annually and comprises three permanent members:

-Antonia Maioni, Dean of McGill’s Faculty of Arts and Chair of the Cundill History Prize Advisory Committee
+Antonia Maioni, Dean of McGill’s Faculty of Arts and Chair of the Cundill History Prize Advisory Committee (on leave 2021)

 Jason Opal, Associate Professor and Chair of McGill’s Department of History and Classical Studies